Admission to DONBSN || RN to BSN || Mission || Admission || Simulation || BSN Program Home || Nursing Student Handbook || Accreditation

 TAKE THE NEXT STEP AND APPLY NOW.

 In order to be employed as a Registered Nurse (RN), the graduate of SVC must be licensed by the state in which he or she will practice.
-Both the BSN and the Associate's Degree in Nursing enables students to apply for licensure by examination through any State Board of Nursing.
+The BSN Degree enables students to apply for licensure by examination through any State Board of Nursing.
 Successful completion of the National Council Licensing Examination (NCLEX) and compliance with all requirements for licensure as established by the State Board of Nursing is required for licensure as a Registered Nurse.

 Upon application for licensure, the applicant must attest to each of the questions below.
 Answering yes to any of these questions may affect a person’s ability to obtain a Nursing license and pursue a professional nursing career.